 Sept 25th – Invegordon (Inverness) Scotland

 Sept 26th – Edinburgh, Scotland – CANCELLED due to rough seas.
-This is a tender port and the captain announced that there was no anchorage safe.
+This is a tender port and the captain announced that there was no safe anchorage.
+We enjoyed a nice quiet day at sea instead.
+Many passengers were very upset to miss Edinburgh of course and evidently had booked this cruise mostly for that port.

-Sept 27th – Newcastle upon Tyne – We took the train from the port to the city and walked to the River to see the Millenium Bridge.
+Sept 27th – Newcastle upon Tyne – We took the train from the port to the city and walked to the River to see the Millennium Bridge.
 We got there at noon just as they were “lifting” it from the river for boats to go through.
-Then we had lunch at Pitcher and Pint.
+It is not a draw bridge but curved so it rises in the middle for boats to pass.
+Then we had lunch at Pitcher and Piano on the river.
 Really good and nice day out.
 Easy to take train back too.
-It was only 8pounds each for all day.
+It was only 8 pounds each for all day.

 Sept 28th – at sea